balajirags/sport_image_classification/README.md

-dataset  | Directory containing training and test data - image files. gateway  | Directory containing flask application which acts as a gateway for tf-serving model    | Directory containing '.h5' model which was trianed and tensorflow generated model which can be used in tf-serving. notebook | Directory containing notebooks which were used for training and testing the model. kube-config | Configuration related to kubernetes deployments.
+dataset  | Directory containing training and test data - image files. gateway  | Directory containing flask application which acts as a gateway for tf-serving model    | Directory containing '.h5' model which was trianed and tensorflow generated model which can be used in tf-serving. trainer | Directory containing notebooks and script which were used for training the model. kube-config | Configuration related to kubernetes deployments.